Kentucky Derby Pie is a rich and creamy pie made with pecans and chocolate chips, baked in a flaky pie crust. Try for a party or any time!

 If you love Chocolate Pecan Pie, then you’re sure to love this rich, sugary, buttery pie with pecans.
 It’s the ultimate Southern Dessert Recipe that’s perfect for any holiday or celebration!

 This classic Derby Pie recipe is a surprisingly easy dessert to make.
 It’s a simple matter of whipping together the buttery filling ingredients, then folding in the chocolate chips and pecans before baking it.
 The semisweet chips add some melted chocolatey goodness, while the pecans bring a nice crunch to this delicious dessert.
-Kentucky Derby Pie is easy enough to make year-round, but delicious enough you could serve it for the holidays.
+Kentucky Derby Pie is easy enough to make year-round, but delicious enough to serve it for the holidays.

 Ingredients